-Academic accommodations is defined as all adjustments, alterations, and/or modifications that allow a student with a documented disability or impairment to have equal access to the institutions programs and activities.
+Academic accommodations are defined as all adjustments, alterations, and/or modifications that allow a student with a documented disability or impairment to have equal access to the institutions programs and activities.

-Policy on Registering for Disability Services
+Disability Services

 A student is responsible for informing the school that they have a disability and need an academic adjustments or accommodations.
 Pinnacle Career Institute is not required to identify a student as having a disability or to assess their needs.